SkyHanniStudios/DiscordBot/README.md

 ### Server

 Shows information about skyblock related Discord server.
-The list is saved as JSON in this repo under `data/discord_servers.json`
+The list is saved as JSON in this repo under `data/discord_servers.json`.
+We remind users when they send the server url directly that they could use `!server keyword` instead, and we log unknown server links to easily add them for the future.

 `!server <server>`
 Shows information about a server.